texndo/module-6-web-API-code-quiz/README.md

 4. The timer will begin counting down from '60' and will go down by a second from the moment you begin, for each incorrect answer, the timer will reduce more and more until it runs out and calculates your total score.

 5. After the timer runs out, you'll be taken to a screen that will show you the total score and it shall ask for your initials.

+## Link to deployed application

 ## License